thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

   --wait
 ```

 Once the above command is applied, to check the status of the apisix data-plane pods use `kubectl -n apisix get pods`.
-There 3 replicas of etcd should be green after deployment followed by apisix control-plane and data-plane to b e green.
+The 3 replicas of etcd should be green after deployment, followed by apisix control-plane and data-plane to be green.
 Make sure all the pods are in Running state to proceed further.

 Install the self-signed certificate for traffic we need to create ApisixTls and ApisixRoute for accessing the dashboard. the proxy-rewrite is just to add the header with the admin key.